Advanced Search

 2. Identify the subset of historical Settlement Days (identified in step 1) that will be used to calculate the Unadjusted Baseline Value:

 • For a Non-Working Day, two of the four Eligible Days identified in step 1 will be used.
-The two selected will be the middle 2 of the four (ranking them in order of the total Baselined Entity Metered Volume, summed over the Settlement Day)
+The two selected will be the middle two of the four (ranking them in order of the total Baselined Entity Metered Volume, summed over the Settlement Day)

 3. For each Settlement Period in Settlement Day D, calculate the Unadjusted Baseline Value as the arithmetic mean of the Baselined Entity Metered Volume in the corresponding Settlement Period of each of the historical days identified in step (b).